 Conversations that should have taken place but did not materialize have created a bad deal – what I call a destructive orbit.

 You know, situations get better, then ugly, then a little better, then back to ugly.
 The ongoing back and forth that occurs in human behavior keeps people frustrated and unproductive.

-Ongoing, destructive orbits that resulted from leaders not being clear from the get go.
+Ongoing, destructive orbits that resulted from leaders not being clear from the get-go.
 These orbits cost the organization in a big way.
-Act now to eliminate the unnecessary, wasted resources that are keeping you and others from being the best.
+Act now to eliminate the unnecessary, wasted resources that keep you and others from being the best.

 Smile – It Feels So Good

 Tackling tough conversations, no matter how large or small, is invigorating.

 What you think will be an uncomfortable experience will be one of your best leadership experiences.

 What you dread to act upon will result in people working together or not being a match for your organization.
 Either way, the results are a win/win for you, others, and the organization.

 After reading this article, make a decision to follow through on needed conversations.
 Congrats!
 You have gone from:

 - fuzzy to clear